datacareph/notif360/README.md

 git push origin my-amazing-contribution
 ```

 4. Create Pull Request: Go to your forked repository on GitHub.
-You should now able to select the newly created branch called 'my-amazing-contribution'.
-Click the 'Contribute' and 'Open pull request' button to create a pull request.
+You should now able to select the newly created branch called `my-amazing-contribution`.
+Click the `Contribute` and `Open pull request` button to create a pull request.
 Provide a descriptive title and description of your changes, then click 'Create pull request'.
+See screenshot
 ![Create pull request](https://imgur.com/xwkaAzF.png)

-or click 'Compare & pull request' see screenshot
+Or alternatively click 'Compare & pull request' see screenshot
 ![Compare & pull request](https://imgur.com/Y4WEad4.png)

 ## :scroll: License